 Prenatal Support Groups

 For expectant parents.
-Mental health matters and expecting a baby is a big change which brings up many emotions.
+Mental health matters and expecting a baby is a big change that brings up many emotions.
 Join other expectant parents in this weekly group to prepare for your transition to parenthood.
-Group meets weekly for 1 hour with a mental health professional for 6 weeks.
+Group meets weekly online for 1 hour with a child and family specialist on Wednesdays from 5-6pm for 6 weeks.
+Prenatal Support Group Online

 CDI Client Family